-Visitors and travellers to countries categorised as very high will likely not experience discrimination or negative attitudes due to their sexuality or gender identities.
+Visitors and travellers to countries categorised as mediumhigh might not experience some form of discrimination or negative attitudes due to their sexuality or gender identities.
 Experiences and perspectives will be higher in cities than in rural and less populated areas.
-Community smartphone apps should be safe, and public displays of affection would be widely accepted.
+Community smartphone apps should be safe, and public displays of affection will be less likely to be accepted.